92green/unmutable/README.md

 Immutable.js can be bad **for libraries** because:
 - It's big, and you can't cherry pick.
 Disappointment.
+  - If you import `List` for example, you import every method that `List` has on it, even if you only use one of them.
 - It's not transparent when dealing with Immutable.js and non-Immutable.js objects.
   - It's difficult to write functions that use Immutable.js that return the same data types as they accept.
 Functions you write will tend to either always return Immutable.js typed, or plain types.
 - Having its own set of data containers makes sense for Immutable.js, but it brings its own set of consequences.
   - Wrapping and unwrapping data can be tedious and lead to confusion about whether you expect to see Immutable.js objects or plain Javascript at different points in the code.
   - Special data containers make it harder to work alongside functions that only work with Immutable.js, or to remove Immutable from the codebase if the reason arises.
-  - Wrapping and unwrapping take time and can sometimes be quite slow, particularly if you use `fromJS()` to try and avoid the uncertainly of mixing plain javascript and Immutbale.js types.
+  - Wrapping and unwrapping take time and can sometimes be quite slow, particularly if you use `fromJS()` to try and avoid the uncertainly of mixing plain javascript and Immutable.js types.

 ## Introduce unmutable!